19hours/sg-statutes/Acts/Electricity Act.md

 ### Special condition in market support services licence

 10\.
-Without prejudice to the generality of section 9(1) and (6), the conditions specified in an electricity licence, to which a market support services licensee may be subject, may include a requirement that the licensee shall provide market support services to a contestable consumer on terms and conditions approved by the Authority for the purpose of allowing the consumer to purchase electricity indirectly from any wholesale electricity market through the licensee in circumstances in which —
+Without prejudice to the generality of section 9(1) and (6), the conditions specified in an electricity licence, to which a market support services licensee may be subject, may include a requirement that the licensee shall provide market support services to a contestable consumer on terms and conditions approved by the Authority for the purpose of allowing the consumer (if the consumer remains a contestable consumer under section 41(1)) to purchase electricity indirectly from any wholesale electricity market through the licensee in circumstances in which —

 (a) the contestable consumer does not, cannot or no longer wishes to purchase electricity from a retail electricity licensee or directly from any wholesale electricity market; or

 (b) a retail electricity licensee is unable or refuses to retail electricity to the contestable consumer for any reason.

+[Act 42 of 2018 wef 03/05/2019]

 ### Restriction on transfer of electricity licence